fleinen/Weekly-Strava-Stats-in-Slack/README.md

 You can generte an API key [here](https://console.groq.com/keys).
 The key must be set as an environment variable with the key `GROQ_API_KEY` which can be set in the `.env` file.

+By default, the predefined prompts from the file `src/weeklt_strava_stats/data/quote_prompts.csv` will be used.
+If you want to use your own prompts, you can set the environment variable `QUOTE_PROMPTS_PATH` in the `.env` file.

 ### Optional: Add a link to the Strava Club
 If you want to include a link to the Strava club in the message, you can set the environment variable `STRAVA_CLUB_URL` in the `.env` file.